oasysgames/oasys-docs/docs/techdocs/02-build/01-hub-layer-node.md

 ### Firewall Settings
 - TCP/UDP port 30303 allowed (for P2P between nodes)
 - TCP port 8545 allowed (for RPC)
+---
 ### Validator Build Steps
-1. Download the Oasys geth binary from github (coming soon) and place it in any directory.
+1. Download the Oasys geth binary from [github](https://github.com/oasysgames/oasys-validator) and place it in any directory (e.g. /usr/local/bin).
 (Or build it according to README.md)
 2. Create an OS user to be used by geth.
 ```
 $ sudo useradd -s /sbin/nologin geth